 Category : How To Manage Diabetes On A Budget

 If you have diabetes, there is no getting around the fact that taking care of yourself can be expensive.
-The cost of medical care, diabetes medications and supplies, and healthy foods add up.
+The cost of medical care, diabetes medications and supplies.

 If you start skipping doctor’s appointments, medications, or blood sugar monitoring without telling your doctor or pharmacist, the consequences can be downright scary.

 Unchecked sky-high blood sugar levels in diabetics with type 1 diabetes can cause diabetic ketoacidosis, a dangerous condition that occurs when your body doesn’t have enough insulin and starts breaking down fat for energy.
 It ultimately makes your blood so acidic it can kill you.

 A night in the emergency room or a week in the hospital can rack up a lot of money in health care costs.

 If you need to make a change in your diabetes treatment plan because of financial strains, talk to your doctor or pharmacist first—they’ll likely find a way to help.

 If you’re one of the millions of people suffering from diabetes, you may be looking for ways to save money on health insurance and other diabetes-related health costs.
 Thankfully, there are steps you can take to keep your diabetes and your health care costs under control.

 Even on a limited income, there are many cost-effective ways to control this condition, such as increasing physical activity and making better dietary choices and taking a look at the use of various herbs/spices, instead of salt to flavour food.